3 ways to optimize your pet insurance

 Shop around for providers

-Have you ever shopped around online for a product only to find it cheaper on another website?
+Have you ever bought a product online only to find it cheaper on another website days later?
+Don't make the same mistake when buying pet insurance.

-You should use the same approach to buying pet insurance.
 Don't just accept the first policy and provider you get a quote from.
-Do your research, comparison shop and see where you can find the best and most comprehensive care for the lowest price.
+Do your research, compare providers and see where you can find the best and most comprehensive care for the lowest price.
 You may be surprised at what you ultimately find.

-When shopping policies, however, just make sure to do an apples-to-apples comparison.
+When shopping policies make sure to do an apples-to-apples comparison.
 For example, if you want an accident-only policy for a 55-pound, 2-year-old dog, make sure you get quotes from other providers for the same policy type for the same size and age dog.
 Otherwise, you won't be able to complete an accurate side-by-side comparison of offers.

 You can start with a quote from Spot pet insurance here or use the table below to review some top providers.